 The Receiver had communications with the law firm of Johnson, Pope, Bokor, Ruppel & Burns, LLP ("Johnson Pope") regarding the institution of a class action against Holland & Knight, LLP ("H&K"), the law firm that prepared the private placement memoranda used to solicit investors into the Nadel scheme.
 On March 20, 2009, Johnson Pope on behalf of investor Michael Sullivan and others similarly situated, instituted a class action suit against H&K, Michael Sullivan v.
 Holland & Knight LLP, Case No. 09-cv-0531-EAJ (M.D.
 Fla.).
-Should Johnson Pope be successful in this litigation, the Receiver expects that investors who suffered losses as a result of the fraudulent scheme will be able to pursue a valid claim.
+On March 31, 2010, the Court entered an order of dismissal based on the determination that this class action was preempted by the Securities Litigation Uniform Standards Act of 1998 ("SLUSA").
+The plaintiffs filed a motion for reconsideration of this determination on April 7, 2010.
+No ruling has been issued yet.